 An MTC shall retain all transportation manifests for no less than one year and make them available to the Commission on request.

-501.150: Edible Marijuana Products
+501.150: Edibles

-Production of Edible Marijuana Products.
-Production of edibles shall take place in compliance with the following:
+Production of Edibles.
+Edibles shall be produced in compliance with the following:

-Any edible Marijuana Product that is made to resemble a typical food or beverage product must be packaged and labeled as required by M.G.L. c.
-94G, § 4(a½)(xxvi), and 935 CMR 501.105(5) and (6).
+Any Edibles that is made to resemble a typical food or beverage product shall be packaged and labeled as required by M.G.L. c.
+94G, § 4(a½)(xxiv) and (xxvi), and 935 CMR 501.105(5) and (6).

-The manufacture or sale of edibles in the following shapes and types is prohibited:
+The manufacture or sale of Edibles in the following shapes and types is prohibited:

-The distinct shape of a human, animal, or fruit; or
+The distinct shape of a human, animal, fruit or sporting-equipment item; or

-A shape that bears the likeness or contains characteristics of a realistic or fictional human, animal, or fruit, including artistic, caricature, or cartoon renderings.
+A shape that bears the likeness or contains characteristics of a realistic or fictional human, animal, fruit, or sporting-equipment item including artistic, caricature, or cartoon renderings.

-Edible Marijuana Products that are geometric shapes and simply fruit-flavored are not considered fruit and are permissible.
+Edibles that are geometric shapes and simply fruit-flavored are not considered fruit and are permissible.

 Sanitary Requirements.
-All edible Marijuana Products shall be prepared, handled, and stored in compliance with the requirements in 935 CMR 501.105(3) and (11).
+All Edibles shall be prepared, handled, and stored in compliance with the requirements in 935 CMR 501.105(3) and (11).

-Additional Labeling and Packaging Requirements for Edible Marijuana Products.
+Additional Labeling and Packaging Requirements for Edibles.

 In addition to the requirements set forth in M.G.L. c.
-94G, § 4(a½)(xxvi), and 935 CMR 501.105(5) and (6), every MTC must ensure that the following information or statement is Affixed to every container holding an edible Marijuana Product:
+94G, § 4(a½)(xxiv) and (xxvi), and 935 CMR 501.105(5) and (6), every MTC shall ensure that the following information or statement is Affixed to every container holding an Edible :

-If the retail edible Marijuana Product is perishable or time and temperature controlled, a statement that the edible Marijuana Product must be refrigerated.
+If the retail Edible MIP is perishable or time and temperature controlled, a statement that the Edible shall be refrigerated.

-The date on which the edible Marijuana Product was produced.
+The date on which the Edible was produced.

-A nutritional fact panel that must be based on the number of THC servings within the container.
+A nutritional fact panel that shall be based on the number of THC servings within the container.

 Information regarding the size of each serving for the product by milligrams, the total number of servings of Marijuana in the product, and the total amount of active THC in the product by milligrams (mgs).
 For example: "The serving size of active THC in this product is X mg(s), this product contains Y servings of Marijuana, and the total amount of active THC in this product is (X*Y) mg(s)."

-A warning that the impairment effects of edible Marijuana may be delayed by two hours or more.
+A warning that the impairment effects of Edibles may be delayed by two hours or more.

-Once a label with a use-by date has been Affixed to a container holding an edible Marijuana Product, a Licensee shall not alter that date or affix a new label with a later use-by date.
+Once a label with a use-by date has been Affixed to a container holding an Edible , a Licensee may not alter that date or affix a new label with a later use-by date.

-An MTC must ensure that each single serving of an edible Marijuana Product is physically demarked in a way that enables a reasonable person to intuitively determine how much of the product constitutes a single serving of active THC.

-Each serving of an edible Marijuana Product within a multi-serving package of edible Marijuana Products must be easily separable in order to allow an average person 21 years of age or older to physically separate, with minimal effort, individual servings of the product.
+Each single serving of an Edible within a multi-serving package of Edibles shall be easily separable in order to allow an average person 21 years of age or older to physically separate, with minimal effort, individual servings of the product.

-Each single serving of an edible Marijuana Product contained in a packaged unit of multiple edible Marijuana Product may be marked, stamped, or otherwise imprinted with a symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product.
+Each single serving of an Edible contained in a multi-serving package of Edibles shall be marked, stamped, or otherwise imprinted with the symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana consistent with 935 CMR 501.105(5)(a)8.
+Alternatively, a Licensee may ensure that each single serving of an Edible is individually wrapped and shall mark, stamp, or otherwise imprint each individual wrapper with the symbol or easily recognizable mark issued by the Commission that indicates the serving contains Marijuana consistent with 935 CMR 500.105(5)(a)8.

-Each single serving of an edible Marijuana Product contained in a packaged unit of multiple Edible Marijuana Product may be marked, stamped, or otherwise imprinted with a symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product.
+Each single serving of an Edible contained in a packaged unit of multiple Edible may be marked, stamped, or otherwise imprinted with a symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana.

 501.160: Testing of Marijuana and Marijuana Products